grafana/agent/docs/sources/flow/reference/components/loki.process.md

 - geoip_subdivision_name: Missouri
 - geoip_subdivision_code: MO

-If only a subset of these labels are required, you can chain the above pipeline with the `label_drop` or `label_keep` stage.
+If only a subset of these labels is required, you can chain the above pipeline with the `label_drop` or `label_keep` stage.

 label_keep example:
 ```